 The relics of Charlemagne, long on display at a treasury in Germany, are likely the real bones of the Frankish king, scientists say.
 Last Tuesday (Jan.
 28) marked exactly 1,200 years since Charlemagne ...

-The portrait confirms that Charlemagne had a short neck.
 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.
-A rare 1,200-year-old silver coin ...
+The relics of Charlemagne, long on display at a treasury in Germany, are likely the real bones of ...